starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 *   ``NOT_RECEIVED``:
     The transaction has not been received yet (i.e., not written to storage).
 *   ``RECEIVED``:
-    The transaction was received by the operator.
+    The transaction was received by the sequencer.
 *   ``PENDING``:
-    The transaction passed the validation and is waiting to be sent on-chain.
+    The transaction passed the validation and entered the pending block.
 *   ``REJECTED``:
     The transaction failed validation and thus was skipped.
+*   ``ACCEPTED_ON_L2``:
+    The transaction passed the validation and entered an actual created block.
-*   ``ACCEPTED_ONCHAIN``:
+*   ``ACCEPTED_ON_L1``:
     The transaction was accepted on-chain.

 Query the balance